romeshl/MissionReadyHQ-Final-Project-LevelUpWorks-Frontend/README.md

 [Backend](https://github.com/romeshl/MissionReadyHQ-Final-Project-LevelUpWorks-Backend)

-It was a group proejct and I choose *Home and Login/Signup* pages.
+It was a group project and I choose *Home and Login/Signup* pages.

 More information and specs about the *Mission X* can be found in the *Mission X instructions* folder.